mansi2024/mansi2024/README.md

 - 🌱 I’m currently pursuing my **Btech** degree in **Computer Science**.
 - 💗 I love to design website **UX|UI**.
 - 📄 I love reading books on **self growth**.(reading habit helps me in development as 🙂I need to read many docs during development)
-- ⚡ I believe that **Innovation is a must for humans survival and growth**.
+- ⚡ I believe that **Innovation is necessary for human survival and growth**.

 </p>